WarisJaima/NLP-Project/README.md

 ### we will add our own GIF later on

 # What This Application Is About
-### This web application helps users improve their IELTS Writing skills.
+### This web application helps users improve their English Writing skills.
 It has two core features:

 ### Essay Scoring: Users can paste their own IELTS essays and receive a band score along with a detailed evaluation.